joelyoder/corellian-spike/README.md

 - [ ] Distributing the winnning pot(s) to the winner
 - [ ] Special win conditions (which hands beat which)
 - [x] Player hands are reset, but credits are not
+- [x] Players without enough credits to ante are eliminated
 - [x] A new game is started after the final round

 *as far as I can tell from Google searches...